 Deborah Kerr is electric as the female lead, while a young Jean Simmons also makes a memorable impression in an early movie appearance.
-Unfortunately, the movie falls down when it comes to the plot, with multiple characters being introduced, only for them to disappear from the story without bringing their story arcs to an end, leaving you to wonder what the point of introducing them was for, other than t pad the runtime.
+Unfortunately, the movie falls down when it comes to the plot, with multiple characters introduced, only for them to disappear from the story without conclusions to their story arcs, leaving you to wonder what the point of introducing them was for, other than to pad the runtime.

 Overall Black Narcissus is an enjoyable film, sure there are elements that feel dated and the sets look like they might fall down with a strong wind, but the central story of desire and conflict is engaging and unexpected given it was released in the ’40s.
 The rich colours match the slightly erotic feel of the production and the cast does well with what they were given, I just wish the filmmakers didn’t try to introduce every character from the novel if they weren’t prepared to follow the character’s story through to the end.